Nolan Jones Player Props: Rockies vs. Royals

 - Jones is batting .308 with three doubles, a home run and a walk.

-- Jones is batting .316 with one homer during his last games and is riding a six-game hitting streak.
+- Jones is batting .316 with one homer during his last outings and is riding a six-game hitting streak.

-- In six of seven games this season (85.7%), Jones has reached safely via hit, and that includes multiple hits twice.
+- Jones has gotten a hit in six of seven games this year (85.7%), with multiple hits twice.

-- Jones has driven in a run in four games this season (57.1%), including two games with multiple runs batted in.
+- In four games this season (57.1%), Jones has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.